ScrollPrize/scrollprize-website/docs/06_tutorial3.md

     │   ├── renders
     │   ├── working
     │   └── config.json
-    ├── scroll2.volpkg
+    ├── Scroll2.volpkg
-    ├── pherc0332.volpkg
+    ├── PHerc0332.volpkg
-    └── pherc1667.volpkg
+    └── PHerc1667.volpkg
 ```

 And this is the recommended structure for your new_segments folder:
 ```
 .
 └── new_segments/
-    ├── scroll1
+    ├── Scroll1
-    ├── scroll2
+    ├── Scroll2
-    ├── pherc0332
+    ├── PHerc0332
-    ├── pherc1667
+    ├── PHerc1667
     └── run_vc.sh
 ```
-### Running the Volume Cartopgrapher GUI
+### Running the Volume Cartographer GUI

 We will use the main `VC` GUI app to perform segmentation: finding a surface of papyrus and exporting it as a 3D mesh.

 :::tip
-This guide was written using linux.
+This guide was written using Linux.
 Most of the commands are similar, but you may need to remove 'sudo' from the front of the commands depending on your operating system.

 The -v switch used below is mapping a local path (or volume) to the Docker container.
 To check if your paths have been created properly you can run the Docker container and initiate a list command by typing: